mnelson4/printmyblog/readme.txt

 == Changelog ==

-= 1.6.5 April 4 2019 =
+= 1.6.5 April 8 2019 =
-* For logged-in users, try to show protected and private posts content
+* For logged-in users, try to show protected and private posts content.
+* Allow users who can read "private posts" to use Print My Blog from the admin.

 = 1.6.4 April 1 2019 =
 * Fixed a bug that made WP REST API Proxy integration only work when logged in.